 The state of Texas is known for having some of the harshest drug possession laws.
 Many drug possession charges are felony charges, resulting in over a year of jail time if convicted.
 The penalties for drug possession charges depend on several factors, including the type and quantity of controlled substances the defendant was allegedly found to possess.

 No matter what, being charged with drug possession in Texas can have a negative impact on your life.
 If convicted, you could be facing jail time, fines, and you will have a criminal record.
-If you have been charged with a drug possession crime in Texas, contact the Law Offices of Steven Jumes as soon as possible.

 Understanding How Texas Law Classifies Drug Charges